 Juarez leads Oklahoma past Florida State for fifth title

-The Sooners had lacked a dominant pitcher heading into the series but Juarez answered the call, allowing one run on two hits in the decisive Game 3.
+The Sooners lacked a dominant pitcher heading into the series but Juarez answered the call, allowing one run on two hits in the decisive Game 3.
 Oklahoma won Game 2 6-2 behind Juarez, who went 5-0 at the World Series and was named Most Outstanding Player.
-She allowed four runs in 31 1/3 innings.
+The left-hander allowed four runs in 31 1/3 innings.

+Juarez, a super senior, was a first-team NFCA All-American in 2019 but had surgery on her left arm last year and struggled to regain her form.

+“The beginning of the season wasn’t great for me, but I just kept grinding and trusting God’s plan for myself.
+He had this moment planned for me,” Juarez said.

 It wasn’t easy for the top-seeded Sooners — they came out of the losers’ bracket after dropping a stunner to Odicci Alexander and unseeded James Madison in the tournament’s opening game.
 But Oklahoma beat James Madison twice in the semifinal round, then recovered from a loss to Florida State in the championship series opener.